 The PM craft

 The job description of PM is mostly wrong.
-Responsiveness is a trap - the responsive PM is the one whose roadmap is owned by sales.
-PM should probably be slow, in fact - the whole point of the role is to stop engineers from building the wrong things faster.
+Responsiveness is a trap - the responsive PM is the one whose roadmap is not prioritized for impact.
+PM should probably be slow, the point being to build the right thing, which in practice often means avoiding building the wrong things.

-What good PMs actually do is staff work: painstaking synthesis across teams that makes ideas land.
+What good PMs actually do is staff work: painstaking synthesis.
 They ship more because the pace of shipment drives the pace of learning.
-They don’t argue in doc comments - they talk to the person and put it in the doc.
+They don’t argue in doc comments - they let the writing talk.
 They repeat the strategy until people mock the delivery, because the craft is persuasion.
 And they understand that the roadmap is a story - it’s how the strategy becomes visible to the people executing it.